xmfaizan/speech-vs-text-for-hindi/README.md

 We achieved more promising results using the Stanza module, which incorporates a robust Hindi NLP model.
 This approach yielded significantly better performance in differentiating between spoken and written Hindi texts.

 Our analysis demonstrates the importance of selecting appropriate NLP tools for language-specific tasks, particularly when working with non-English languages like Hindi.
+It also highlights the value of using balanced datasets for more accurate and reliable results.